Rembus

 Rembus.RpcMethodNotFoundType

-RpcMethodNotFound is thrown from a rpc request when a remote method is unknown.
+RpcMethodNotFound is thrown from a rpc request when the called method is unknown.

 fields: